UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 .. _exercise_mailroom_testing:

-Part 4: Adding Unit Tests
+Part 4: Adding Unit Tests  (Lesson 6)
 =========================

-**After the lesson when you learn about Unit Testing**
+**Test your program after you learn about unit tests in Lesson 5**.

 Add a full suite of unit tests.